-Shelley Huguley has been involved in agriculture for the last 25 years.
-She began her career in agricultural communications at the Texas Forest Service West Texas Nursery in Lubbock, where she developed and produced the Windbreak Quarterly, a newspaper about windbreak trees and their benefit to wildlife, production agriculture and livestock operations.
-While with the Forest Service she also served as an information officer and team leader on fires during the 1998 fire season and later produced the Firebrands newsletter that was distributed quarterly throughout Texas to Volunteer Fire Departments.
-Her most personal involvement in agriculture also came in 1998, when she married the love of her life and cotton farmer Preston Huguley of Olton, Texas.
-As a farmwife she knows first-hand the ups and downs of farming, the endless decisions that have to be made each season based on “if” it rains, “if” the drought continues, “if” the market holds.
-She is the bookkeeper for their family farming operation and cherishes moments on the farm such as taking harvest meals to the field or starting a sprinkler in the summer with the whole family lending a hand.
-Shelley has also freelanced for agricultural companies such as Olton CO-OP Gin, producing the newsletter Cotton Connections while also designing marketing materials to promote the gin.
-She has published articles in agricultural publications such as Southwest Farm Press while also volunteering her marketing and writing skills to non-profit organizations such a Refuge Services, an equine-assisted therapy group in Lubbock.
-She and her husband reside in Olton with their three children Breely, Brennon and HalleeKate.
+Shelley Huguley has been involved in agriculture for the last 30 years.
+Not only is she married to a farmer, but she has a bachelor's in agricultural communications from Texas Tech University.
+Her communications career began with the Texas Forest Service West Texas Nursery, Lubbock, where she developed and produced the Windbreak Quarterly, a newspaper about windbreak trees and their benefit to wildlife, production agriculture and livestock operations.
+She also served as one of the agency's information officers and team leaders during the 1998 wildfire season and later produced the "Firebrands" newsletter, a quarterly publication sent to Volunteer Fire Departments throughout Texas.
+Her most personal involvement in agriculture came in 1998, when she married her husband Preston Huguley, an Olton, Texas, farmer.
+As a farmwife, she knows first-hand the ups and downs of farming and the endless decisions producers make each season based on “if” it rains, “if” the drought continues, “if” the market holds.
+She is the farm bookkeeper and cherishes each season on the farm starting with planting up to harvest, even servicing sprinklers during the summer with the kids.
+While raising her babies, Shelley freelanced for agricultural companies such as Olton CO-OP Gin, producing the newsletter "Cotton Connections" while also designing marketing materials to promote the gin.
+Previous to her employment with Farm Press, she had articles published in various agricultural publications including Southwest Farm Press, while also volunteering her marketing and writing skills to non-profit organizations.
+Shelley and her husband reside in Olton with their three children Breely, Brennon and HalleeKate.